Malayan tapir: Description

 The Malayan tapir is easily identified by its markings, most notably the light-colored patch that extends from its shoulders to its hindquarters.
-It is covered in black hair, except for the tips of its ears, which, as with other tapirs, are rimmed with white.
-The pattern is for camouflage; the disrupted coloration breaks up its outline and makes it more difficult to recognize; other animals may mistake it for a large rock, rather than prey, when it is lying down to sleep.
+Black hair covers its head, shoulders, and legs, while white hair covers its midsection, rear, and the tips of its ears; these white edges around the rims of the outer ear as is true of other tapirs.
+The disrupted coloration breaks up its outline, providing camouflage by making the animal difficult to recognize against the varied terrain and dense flora of its habitat; potential predators may mistake it for a large rock, rather than prey, when it is lying down to sleep.

 The Malayan tapir is the largest of the four extant tapir species and grows to between 1.8 and 2.5 m in length, not counting a stubby tail of only 5 to 10 cm in length, and stands 90 to 110 cm tall.
 It typically weighs between 250 and 320 kg, although some adults can weigh up to 540 kg.
 The females are usually larger than the males.
 Like other tapir species, it has a small, stubby tail and a long, flexible proboscis.
 It has four toes on each front foot and three toes on each back foot.
 The Malayan tapir has rather poor eyesight, but excellent hearing and sense of smell.

-It has a large sagittal crest, a bone running along the middle of the skull that is necessary for muscle attachment.
-It also possesses unusually positioned orbits, an unusually shaped cranium with the frontal bones elevated, and a retracted nasal incision.
-These adaptations evolved to support the proboscis.
-This proboscis caused a retraction of bones and cartilage in the face during the evolution of the tapir, and even caused the loss of some cartilages, facial muscles, and the bony wall of the nasal chamber.
+The tapir's unique proboscis is supported by several evolutionary adaptations of its skull.
+It has a large sagittal crest, unusually positioned orbits, an unusually shaped cranium with elevated frontal bones, and a retracted nasal incision as well as retracted facial cartilage.
+This evolutionary process is believed to have caused the loss of some cartilages, facial muscles, and the bony wall of the tapir's nasal chamber.

 Vision

-Malayan tapirs have very poor eyesight, instead relying on excellent senses of smell and hearing.
-The eyes are small with brown irises, positioned on the sides of the face.
-Their eyes are often covered in a blue haze, which is corneal cloudiness thought to be caused by repetitive exposure to light.
-Corneal cloudiness is a condition in which the cornea starts to lose its transparency.
-The cornea is necessary for the transmitting and focusing of outside light as it enters the eye, and cloudiness can cause vision loss.
-This causes the Malayan tapir to have very inadequate vision, both on land and in water, where they spend the majority of their time.
-Also, as these tapirs are most active at night and since they have poor eyesight, it is harder for them to search for food and avoid predators in the dark.
+Malayan tapirs have very poor eyesight, both on land and in water, instead relying heavily on their excellent senses of smell and hearing to navigate and forage.
+Their eyes are small and, like many herbivores, positioned on the sides of the face.
+They have brown irises, but the corneas are often covered in a blue haze; this corneal cloudiness is thought to be caused by repetitive exposure to light.
+This loss of transparency impacts the ability of the cornea to transmit and focus outside light as it enters the eye, impairing the animal's overall vision.
+As these tapirs are most active at night on top of having poor eyesight, this habit may make it harder for them to search for food and avoid predators.

-Colour variation
+Color variation

 Two melanistic Malayan tapirs were observed in Jerangau Forest Reserve in Malaysia in 2000.
 A black Malayan tapir was also recorded in Tekai Tembeling Forest Reserve in Pahang state in 2016.